 |10||Northwestern University||Evanston, IL|

-This is a ranking of the Best Master’s Degree Programs in Public Health 2021 in the U.S. This ranking is designed for students to make informed college and degree decisions for the top master’s programs in Public Health.
+This is a ranking of the Best Master’s Degree Programs in Public Health in the U.S. This ranking is designed for students to make informed college and degree decisions for the top master’s programs in Public Health.

 Earning a graduate degree in public health offers professional training alongside intensive courses.
 Students study for careers that aide population health.

-Public health is a highly interdisciplinary field.
-It studies the patterns and prevention of health topics.
-The field also supports social justice and community health efforts.
+Public Health is a highly interdisciplinary field.
+Public Health programs study the patterns and prevention of health trends and concerns.
+The field supports social welfare and community health efforts.
 Many programs offer cultural competency training and a comprehensive social approach.

 Courses include statistics, epidemiology, public health history, economics, behavioral biology, and population dynamics.
 These programs also offer public speaking training and communication courses.
-Many programs require students to specialize.
+Many programs require students to choose a specialization.
 While some programs are open to recent graduates, many require full-time work before enrollment.

 Graduates often seek work as a liaison between the scientific, medical community and governmental arms.
 Graduates find work with health organizations, federal and private health agencies, or schools.
 Public health professionals focus on tracking health issues in community and advocating for solutions.
 There are many roles students can occupy in that process.